cea-hpc/phobos/doc/design/locate.md

 $ phobos locate obj_id
 ```

-The command 'phobos get' is given a new option to indicate if the user wants to
+The command 'phobos get' is given a new option to indicate that the get should
-know where its object is located if not available.
+only happen if the current host is the most optimal to retrieve the object.

 ```
-$ phobos get [--locate] obj_id file
+$ phobos get [--best-host] obj_id file
 ```

 ---